l7mp/stunner/doc/AUTH.md

 The intended authentication workflow in STUNner is as follows.

-1. *A username/password pair is generated.* This is outside the scope of STUNner; however, STUNner comes with a [small Node.js library](https://www.npmjs.com/package/@l7mp/stunner-auth-lib) that makes it simpler to generate STUNner credentials from the STUNner's [running configuration](/doc/CONCEPTS.md).
+1. *A username/password pair is generated.* This is outside the scope of STUNner; however, STUNner comes with a [small Node.js library](https://www.npmjs.com/package/@l7mp/stunner-auth-lib) to simplify the generation of TURN credentials using STUNner's [running configuration](/doc/CONCEPTS.md).
 For instance, the below will automatically parse the running config and generate a username/password pair and a realm based on the current configuration.
    ```javascript